http://www.miami.edu/sonhs

 Pre-immersion Course

-Prior to enrollment in any SONHS graduate program, except for the Informatics programs, students must complete a mandatory online pre-immersion, orientation, and/or writing express course.
-These courses are listed in students' first term of enrollment but it does not affect students' GPAs.
+Prior to enrollment in any SONHS graduate program, students must complete a mandatory online pre-immersion, orientation, and/or writing express course.
+These courses are listed in students' first term of enrollment but do not affect students' GPAs.
 Failure to complete these courses may delay entry into the clinical nursing courses.
 Information about the these courses will be provided to eligible students by the SONHS.

 Research Experience